Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 - **Projects** I am using this page to introduce some projects that I am interested in at the moment but when my own projects are completed I will add them here.

-- **Connect** I have made this site in case some of my friends or family want to recommend people to collaborate with me, or maybe hire me.
-I would also like people to get in touch with advice on how to develop the content on the site.
+- **Connect** I have made this site in case some of my friends or family wants to recommend people to collaborate with me, or maybe hire me.

 <br/>